Respectful Communication for Post-Divorce Parenting – Is that Possible?

 You might be surprised how much better that will work for you.

-2. Explain your why — the underlying reason or need.
+2. Explain your why — the underlying reason or need in parenting

 This additional layer of knowledge can go a long way to building positive communication.
 By taking the time to explain the underlying reason, you’ve just given context to your request and allow for possible alternative solutions if you can’t agree.
 Going back and forth in a yes/no, yes/no yo-yo pattern does not allow for possible resolution and just increases your frustration.
 By understanding the ‘why’ behind the question, new alternatives can be explored.